eunbeek/EmployeeManagement/README.md

 # EmployeeManagement

 ## About
-This project is implemented with C# and ASP.NET framework for Assignment 1 of WEB class.
+This project is implemented with C# and ASP.NET framework.
 ### Features
 	- List Employee information
 	- Create new employee